Broken and Blessed: Following Jesus in the Footsteps of Saint Jarlath

 Legion of Mary

-We are a vibrant and dedicated community that meets every Friday at 8:00 a.m. in Saint Jarlath Chapel to serve our Church and community.
+We are a vibrant and dedicated community that meets every Saturday at 9AM (English Legion) and 12:30PM (Chinese Legion) in Saint Jarlath Chapel to serve our Church and community.
 We come together to deepen our spiritual lives and carry out the mission entrusted to us by our Blessed Mother.
 Through prayer, devotion, and acts of service, we strive to emulate the virtues of Mary and bring Christ’s love to those in need.
 Join us as we grow in faith, share fellowship, and make a positive impact in the lives of others.
 Together, we can make a difference.

 Knights of Columbus

-- Meetings are every First Wednesday at 7:00pm in the parish hall
+- Every First Wednesday at 7:00pm in the parish hall

-- Crab Feed February 27th.
-Doors open at 6:00pm No Tickets at the door.
+- Doors open at 6:00pm No Tickets at the door.
 Crab Dinner served at 7:00pm.
 Salad, French Bread, Pasta, dessert and all the crab you can eat.
 If you wish to have a steak that is also available.
 Tickets on sale in the office or any Knight Event.

 - All Catholic Males over 18 years of age are encouraged to join the Knights.